eslint/eslint/docs/src/extend/selectors.md

 Selectors are not limited to matching against single node types.
 For example, the selector `VariableDeclarator > Identifier` will match all `Identifier` nodes that have a `VariableDeclarator` as a direct parent.
 In the program above, this will match the node for `foo`, but not the nodes for `bar` and `baz`.

-## What syntax can selectors have?
+## What Syntax Can Selectors Have?

 The following selectors are supported: